ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Motivations

 Jack, 36, is a product manager.
 In his role as a product manager, he is responsible for setting the strategy and vision of a product.
 He also advises on the development methodology, evaluating ideas and feedback from end-users and other stakeholders, and making sure those views are integrated into the development process.
 His aim is to do this as seamlessly as possible.

 He also advises teams on prioritising features and setting weekly goals and targets.
 For our purposes, he will be advising us throughout the development process.

 ### Expectations

+Jack's expectations are that the group will use the Agile methodology as best they can, that they will communicate regularly, aim to produce a minimum viable product as soon as they can, and make sure that the needs of the end-user are put above all else.